 - How to Write VBA Code in Excel (With Easy Steps)

-2. Input Each Line Using VBA Input Function
+2. Inserting Each Line Using Excel VBA Input Function

 Now we will see another example to apply the VBA Input function and return each line of characters at a time from the text file.